t-scheiber/homepage/README.md

 * **Certifications:** See the qualifications I've earned.
 * **Contact:**  Get in touch with me for collaborations or inquiries.

 Feel free to explore my work and get in touch if you have any questions or project ideas!
-You can also connect with me on [Instagram](your Instagram link), [Facebook](your Facebook link), and [GitHub](your GitHub link).
+You can also connect with me on [Instagram]https://instagram.com/thomasscheiberphotography/, [LinkedIn](your Facebook link), and [GitHub](your GitHub link).

 **Built with:** Next.js, Tailwind CSS, JavaScript, React